The Silence of Dean Maitland (1934 film): Critical

 bristling with Improbabilities and often over-sentimental.

 The intention was for Cinesound to follow this movie with an adaptation of Robbery Under Arms but uncertainty over whether films about bushrangers were still banned led the company to make Strike Me Lucky (1934) instead.

+Filmink wrote "At this stage, Hall was still very much in learner director mode, and The Silence of Dean Maitland was technically rough; the pacing is slow, and some of the acting hammy.
+It’s certainly not as polished as his later movies.
+However, he was protected by the strength of the story and his cast."